Apple blocks malware targeting products in China

-Apple Inc (AAPL.O) said it has identified and blocked malicious software applications targeting users in China.
+Apple Inc said it has identified and blocked malicious software applications targeting users in China.

 "We are aware of malicious software available from a download site aimed at users in China, and we’ve blocked the identified apps to prevent them from launching," Apple said in an email to Reuters.